-Now we can setup this kernel source tree to be used in our project.
 PTXdist will handle it in the same way as a kernel part of the project.
 Due to this, we must setup:

-- Some kind of kernel version
+- · Some kind of kernel version

-- Kernel configuration
+- · Kernel configuration

-- Image type used on our target architecture
+- · Image type used on our target architecture

-- If we want to build modules
+- · If we want to build modules

 - Patches to be used (or not)

-Let's setup these topics.
-Assumption is here, the directory / myprj contains a valid PTXdist project.
+Lets setup these topics.
 We just add the kernel component to it.

 '''

-jbe@octopus:~$ cd myprj

 jbe@octopus:~/myprj$ ptxdist platformconfig

 '''

 We must enable the Linux kernel entry first, to enable kernel building as part of the project.
-After enabling this entry, we must enter this entry, and:
+After enabling this entry, we must enter it, and:

-- Setting up the kernel version with the name of kernel source tree directory.
-In our case shown above it would be linux-2.6. - Selecting the correct image type in the entry Image Type. - Configuring the kernel within the menu entry patching & configuration. - If no patches should be used on top of the selected kernel source tree, we keep the patch series file entry empty.
-As GIT should help us to create these patches for deployment, it should be kept empty on default in this first step. - Select a name for the kernel configuration file and enter it into the kernel config file entry. - As we want to use an existing kernel source tree we also must enable the Local kernel tree menu entry.
+- · Setting up the kernel version - · Setting up the MD5 sum of the corresponding archive - Selecting the correct image type in the entry Image Type. - Configuring the kernel within the menu entry patching & configuration. - If no patches should be used on top of the selected kernel source tree, we keep the patch series file entry empty.
+As GIT should help us to create these patches for deployment, it should be kept empty on default in this first step. - Select a name for the kernel configuration file and enter it into the kernel config file entry.